 - a.
 Supply temperature to be reset based on outside-air temperature and load; with minimum supply temperature of 140°F and a maximum supply temperature of 180°F. - b.
 One (1) set of HHWS/R risers distributes HHW to/from the office floors.
 Tenants shall utilize pipe stubs located on each floor as the point of connection to the HHWS/R risers.
 Water from one floor may not be utilized for another floor. - c.
-19 GPM available for each office floor; except L24 has 21.5 GPM available. - d.
+19 GPM available for each office floor; except L24 has 21.5 GPM available. - 1) No diversity shall be incorporated into the design. - d.
 For floor distribution run the HHWS/R loop in a reverse-return configuration.